Winner of the 2024 Tracey Banivanua Mar PhD Prize and one highly commended awardee announced

 Dr Marco de Jong’s outstanding thesis, Kotahi te Moana, Only One Ocean: Pacific Environmentalism, 1970–1995, completed at Oxford University, richly develops the idea of ‘Pacific environmentalism’ to provide a new perspective on the early days of regional concerns with the environment and how these were linked to the global environmental movement and international organisations such as the UN.
 The thesis is a valuable contribution to Pacific History and broader Pacific Studies, revealing the emergence of the Pacific environmentalism that today is stronger than ever in the face of the unprecedented impacts of climate change and the ongoing effects of nuclear testing and resource extraction.
 It focuses on the Secretariat of the Pacific Regional Environment Programme (SPREP), an intergovernmental regional organisation that enabled Pacific people to work collectively and draw on traditional knowledge in their attempts to address a wide range of threats captured by the term ‘ecological imperialism’.

 Based on oral history and archival work undertaken across the Pacific, Dr de Jong’s beautifully written thesis carefully avoids essentialising Pacific environmentalism and recognises differences across the region, changes over time, and the dangers of imposing stereotypes.
-A scholar with ties to Papa Puleia in Sāmoa, Dr de Jong also addresses the future of Pacific history as a discipline, calling for more attention to be paid to Indigenous voices and drawing attention to the work of scholars like Tracey Banivanua-Mar and Damon Salesa in both tracing colonial struggles and decolonising their own methodologies.
+A scholar with ties to Papa Puleia in Sāmoa, Dr de Jong also addresses the future of Pacific history as a discipline, calling for more attention to be paid to Indigenous voices and drawing attention to the work of scholars like Tracey Banivanua Mar and Damon Salesa in both tracing colonial struggles and decolonising their own methodologies.

 Dr Marco de Jong is a Pacific historian and lecturer at the AUT Law School.
 He was raised in Tāmaki Makaurau with ties to Papa Puleia in Sāmoa.
 His work details the history of regional politics and environmental governance in the Pacific Islands with a particular focus on Indigenous knowledge, nature conservation, anti-nuclearism, and climate change.
 His firm belief is that there is power in stories which demonstrate Pacific peoples’ commitment to environmental stewardship in perpetuity.
 Prior to taking up his current role, Marco completed a doctorate at the University of Oxford as a Rhodes Scholar and worked in civil society organisations advocating for an independent, nuclear free, and Pacific-led foreign policy for Aotearoa.